1974 (17 Commemoratives, 1 SS, 2 Definitives and 2 SERVICE overprints)

 Printer: Bradbury Wilkinson & Co.
 Ltd., UK

 Insert: White card stock, printed in purple.
-Does not mention designer as it was probably an in-house project at Bradbury Wilkinson & Co.
+The designer’s name is not mentioned, likely indicating it was produced in-house by Bradbury Wilkinson & Co.

-A privately produced cover posted at the UN on September 17, 1974, the date that Bangladesh was admitted to the United Nations.
+A privately produced cover posted at the United Nations on 17 September 1974, the date Bangladesh was admitted to the UN.

-74-6 25p UN headquarters and flag – lilac and multi
+74-625p UN Headquarters and flag – lilac & multicoloured

 CCMs: Yes